-High blood pressure (also known as hypertension) is called the “silent killer” for a reason — there are no obvious symptoms but it can result in heart attack, stroke and even death.
+High blood pressure, also known as hypertension (See blood pressure chart below) is called the “silent killer” for a reason — there are no obvious symptoms but it can result in heart attack, stroke and even death.
 The good news is there’s a lot you can do to maintain healthy blood pressure or get back to one, often without the need for medications.

 What is Healthy Blood Pressure?

 Healthy blood pressure is a reading less than 120/80 mmHg.Systolic blood pressure is the high number (120)Diastolic blood pressure is the low number (80)